 Dancing for freedom

-November 2021?
 Movement Medicine: Dancing for liberation

-Free dance
+conscious dance

-Dance is free in the sense that there's no choreography or movement to reproduce.
+Dancing is free in that there's no choreography or movement to reproduce.
 In general, in a dance class, your head is occupied with memorizing the choreography and reproducing the perfect movement (even if you have to force it a little).
 This allows you to let go of your daily routine and focus on something else.
-Dance also develops body awareness.
-In this case, it's still the head that directs the body.
+Dance develops body awareness.

 Guidance